-a) Frequency and severity of claims
+a) Frequency and Severity of Claims

 The frequency and severity of claims can be affected by several factors.
-The most significant are the increasing level of reimbursment for the damages suffered as a result of road accidents, the rising levels of inflation and its corresponding effect on claims cost.
+The most significant are the increasing level of reimbursement for the damages suffered as a result of road accidents, the rising levels of inflation and its corresponding effect on claims cost.
 The Group manages these risks through its underwriting strategy, adequate reinsurance arrangements and proactive claims handling and investigations.
 Underwriting limits are in place to enforce appropriate risk selection criteria.
-The reinsurance arrangements include treaty and excess of loss coverage, it helps to mitigate the Group's risk of total net insurance losses, increases our underwriting capacity, reduces our exposures to catastrophic risk and gives us an opportunity of benefit from the reinsurers' expertise.
+The reinsurance arrangements include treaty and excess of loss coverage, it helps to mitigate the Group's risk of total net insurance losses, increases our underwriting capacity, reduces our exposures to catastrophic risk and gives us an opportunity to benefit from the reinsurers' expertise.

-b) Sources of uncertainty in the estimation of future claim payments
+b) Sources of Uncertainty in the Estimation of Future Claim Payments

 Claims on non-life insurance contracts are payable on a claims-occurrence basis.

-The Group is liable for all insured events that occurred during the term of the contract.
+The The Group is liable for all insured events that occurred during the term of the contract.
 There are several variables that affect the amount and timing of cash flows from these contracts.
 These mainly relate to the inherent risks of the business activities carried out by individual contract holders and the risk management procedures adopted.
 The reserves held for these contracts comprises a provision for Incured but not Reported (IBNR), a provision for reported claims not yet paid and a provision for unearned premiums at the end of the reporting period.
 Other applicable additional reserves have also been held for prudence.

-c) Process used to decide on assumptions
+c) Process Used to Decide on Assumptions